KauaiGuarilha/ms-mars-robots/README.md

 # ms-mars-robots
 A new rover to explore mars and record many images for science.

+## Some topics about the application
+ * The terrain starts with 5x5 positions;
+ * The rover starts at coordinate (0,0,N);
+ * The Rover cannot move outside the specified area;
+ * Does not save rover state for another query.

 ## Input Movement Orientations description.

 Type | Description